New Origin Selections

 Notes: honeydew & milk Chocolate

-CoopeTarrazú is a Costa Rican cooperative made of over 3,500 partners and associates in the province of San José.
-Bearing in mind the organization's values of solidarity and sustainability, CoopeTarrazú prioritizes the welfare of its associates, their families, and communities by providing hands-on technical assistance and investing in solutions to combat challenges like coffee rust.
+This selection is sourced from CoopeTarrazú, a Costa Rican cooperative made of over 3,500 partners and associates in the province of San José.
+Building upon the organization's values of solidarity and sustainability, CoopeTarrazú prioritizes the welfare of its associates, their families and communities by providing hands-on technical assistance and investing in solutions to combat challenges like coffee rust.

-One of the most recognizable coffee-producing regions in Costa Rica, Tarrazú accounts for 25 percent of the country's total coffee production.
-Each coffee exported by CoopeTarrazú is cultivated at an elevation of 1,200 to 1,900 meters above sea level.
-Harvest coincides with the region's dry season, which lasts from November to March, this contributes not only to coffee uniformity but also the ability to process the coffee by sun-drying.
+One of the most recognizable coffee-producing regions in Costa Rica, Tarrazú accounts for 25 percent of the Costa Rica's total coffee production.
+Each coffee exported by CoopeTarrazú is cultivated at an elevation of 4,000+ feet above sea level.

-This is a bright, smooth and simply delicious cup.
+Medium roasted, this is a bright, smooth and simply delicious cup with discernible notes of Honeydew and Milk Chocolate.

 Process: natural